Transactions by persons discharging managerial responsibilities and persons closely associated.

 Please note that new users must first register on FI's website and create a user profile before they will be able to log in to the reporting system.

 Under Chapter 5, Section 2 of the EU Market Abuse Regulation (Supplemental Provisions) Act (2016:1306), FI shall intervene against those who fail to report their own transactions in accordance with Article 19(1)–19(2), 19(6) and 19(7) of MAR.
-Further information about potential sanctions for infringements of these provisions can be found at Transactions by persons discharging managerial responsibilities.
+Further information about potential sanctions for infringements of these provisions can be found at PDMR transactions.